rbstrauss98/creativeproject2/README.md

 # creativeproject2

-This is my creative project two, where we are required to get data from an open api.
+This is my creative project two, where the requirement is getting and formating data from an open api.